 The “Account Name” is basically a way of organizing all the sites you will track within Analytics.
 For some people with a ton of sites to track, this is helpful, but for us, it would be sufficient to use your name, your blog name or whatever you like.

 (I leave the Data Sharing Settings checked typically, but it does give Google access to your info so you might want to click the little question mark next to “Data Sharing Settings” for more info.)

 You’ll need to accept the Google Analytics Terms of Service.

-Note the “Tracking Info” tab is selected.
-(You can access this tab at any time by logging into your Analytics account –> Admin tab in right corner –> Account List –> selecting the Account name you chose in the last step –> selecting the name of the web property from the list –> clicking on the “Tracking Info” tab.)
+Note your “Tracking Info.”
+(You can access this tab at any time by logging into your Analytics account –> Admin –> Account List –> selecting the Account name you chose in the last step in the menu –> selecting the name of the Web Property from the list –> clicking on “Tracking Info”)

-Also note, “Status: Tracking Not Installed.”
+Also note “Status: Tracking Not Installed” at the top of your screen.
 That’s because we now have to take that snippet of code in the box there and paste it into our site.
 Once it is installed correctly, that status will change to “Status: Receiving Data.”

 How to install the tracking code in your site